datalogics-ryanp/datalogics-marketing-doc-site/content/Another chapter/cool-page.md

 ---
-Title:This is a cool page
+title: this is a really cool page
 ---

 # Cool Page page